Cornering the market: James Fisk, Jay Gould and the Black Friday (1869)

 The 1869 Black Friday financial panic in the United States was caused by the efforts of Jay Gould and James Fisk to corner the gold market on the New York Gold Exchange.
 When the government gold hit the market, the premium plummeted within minutes and many investors were ruined.
 Fisk and Gould escaped significant financial harm.

 Lefèvre thoughts on corners of the old days

 In chapter 19 of his book, Edwin Lefèvre tries to summarize the rationale for the corners of the 19th century.

 20th century: The Northern Pacific Railway

 The corner of The Northern Pacific Railway on May 9, 1901, is a well documented case of competitive buying, resulting in a panic.
 The 2009 Annotated Edition of Reminiscences of a Stock Operator contains Lefèvre's original account in chapter 3 as well as modern annotations explaining the actual locations and personalities on the page margins.

+1900s: The United Copper Company

+In October of 1907, a failed attempt by F. Augustus Heinze to corner The United Copper Company led to the panic of 1907.
+A 50% fall in the New York Stock Exchange of the previous year was directly related to the event.